gansixeneh/FROG-2.0/README.md

 - Execute SPARQL queries against Wikidata's SPARQL endpoint
 - Intelligent query construction and refinement
 - Natural language answers based on query results
+- **Full traceability of the agent's reasoning process**
+  - Shows which entities and properties were searched for
+  - Displays the exact SPARQL query executed
+  - Explains how results were interpreted to form the answer

 ## Requirements